Helping local retail economies thrive

 My Role

-I led a team of three designers — Stephanie Hua, Leah Kusumalayam, and Gautam Reddy — translating the company’s research into user flows, gathering and synthesizing feedback from the CEO, and knitting our collective work into a prototype in Figma.
+I led a team of three designers — Stephanie Hua, Leah Kusumalayam, and Gautam Reddy — translating the startup’s research into user flows, gathering and synthesizing feedback from the CEO, and knitting our collective work into a prototype in Figma.

 Understanding the customer’s journey